AvraSaslow/ea-rimorphis/README.md

 ## Notebooks

+This repository has a few organizational notebooks that comprise of the project.
+These include:

+* Two folders for all presentations and intermediary reports
+* An assets folder for all images related to the project
+* A folder comprised of exploratory notebooks that were used to develop the analysis:
+  * Hydrofunctions workflow: Hydrofunctions Exploratory Notebook.ipynb
+  * Google Earth Engine workflow: Google Earth Engine Exploratory Notebook.ipynb
+  * Time series automation workflow: Automation Workflow.ipynb
+  * Stream Gage vs Sentinel 2 water pixel comparison workflow: Stream Gage vs Sentinel-2 Workflow.ipynb

+given throughout the

 Additional "explorations" notebooks have been included showing more of the process completed to finalize the workflow.

 Exploratory Notebooks: